Christmas Puzzle 2016

 Everyone who enters will be entered into a draw to win one of five prizes, each of £10.
 In addition, I will award prizes each of £30 to the four highest scorers; if there are more than four potential winners I will arrange a draw.

 I will forward all the money you donate, except for the prize-money, to charity.
-This year there is a good blend of charities supporting needy people locally, nationally and internationally.
-The money will be distributed equally between St Mary’s, Eaton Bray, where I am the Reader, and four other charities that have been nominated by Puzzlers – Christopher’s Smile, Grove House Day Hospice, Motor Neuron Disease Association, and The Meningitis Research Foundation.
-I am particularly pleased to support the last of these this year as, continuing the anniversary theme, the charity has been nominated by a Puzzler celebrating the 10th Anniversay of her recovery from the disease.
-I do hope you will be generous in your donations, supporting the work of these charities as much as possible.
+The money will be distributed equally between St Mary’s, Eaton Bray, where I am the Reader, and four other charities – Leighton-Linslade Fundraising Group for Macmillan Cancer Support, Prostate Cancer Research Centre, Thames Valley Air Ambulance, Milton Keynes Community Action Volunteer Driver Scheme.
+All the charities have been nominated by fellow Puzzlers from the UK.
+I do hope you will be generous in your donations, supporting the work of these charities.

 Navigation around the Christmas Puzzle website